phreborn/MLCAF/Tutorial/TQFolder.md

 ## $write
 The `write` command lets your write parts of the TQFolder tree to a text file.
-The method takes the mandatory argument `filename` which is the text file destination.
+The method takes the mandatory argument `filename` which is the destination text file.
 The optional argument `target` is the path to the TQFolder you would like to export.
 If this is omitted, the current folder is exported.

 The following example illustrates how to export the mammals folder.